16 Red Thunder Down Under

 ‘Did you have any faith in this method?

 I don’t think it’s valid or reliable and reveals anything more than educated conjecture.
 I became very sceptical early in the piece after I saw it’s use.
-Asked what he saw, one soldier replied: ‘That looks to me like a man and woman making love. ’
+The aforementioned serviceman was subsequently shown cards with an inkblot and asked what he saw.’

 He was shown a second blotch, and said: ‘That’s also a man and woman making love. ’